gauravkumar37/hadoop-twitter/README.md

 Hadoop Twitter Analytics
 ==============

-Hadoop &amp; BigData magic applied on tweets
+Hadoop &amp; Big Data magic applied on tweets
 --------------------------------------------

 Hadoop Twitter Analytics aims to develop a solution for analysing tweets using Hadoop & its ecosystem.